aws-samples/aws-step-functions-etl-pipeline-pattern/README.md

 ## Prerequisites

 * An active AWS account with programmatic access
-* AWS CLI with AWS account configuration, so that you can create AWS resources by deploying cloudformation stack
+* AWS CLI with AWS account configuration, so that you can create AWS resources by deploying CloudFormation  stack
 * Amazon S3 bucket
 * CSV dataset with correct schema ( attached is a sample csv file with correct schema and data type)
 * Web browser